The European Union, How It Works, and Its History

 Brexit.
 On June 23, 2016, the United Kingdom voted to leave the European Union.
 It could take two years to negotiate the terms of the exit.
 Some EU members asked for an earlier withdrawal.
 The uncertainty dampened business growth for companies that operate in Europe.

 U.S. companies are the largest investors in Great Britain.
 As of 2016, the U.S. had invested $588 billion in Britain, while British companies employed more than a million people in the States.
 Britain's investment in the United States is at the same level.
-That could impact up to two million U.S. / U.K. jobs.
+That could impact up to 2 million U.S. / U.K. jobs.
 It's unknown exactly how many are held by U.S. citizens.

 What caused Brexit?
 Many in the United Kingdom, as in other EU nations, worried about the free movement of immigrants and refugees.
 They don't like the budgetary constraints and regulations imposed by the EU.
 They want to enjoy the benefits of free movement of capital and trade but not the costs.